 How to be a Groomsmen

 Your friend has asked you to be a groomsman, and now you’re wondering how to be a good groomsman.
 I got you!
-After working with hundreds of groomsmen, I can give you some great tips to ensure you’re a loved bridal party member.
+After working with hundreds of groomsmen, I can give you some great tips to ensure you’re a loved wedding party member.

 Have their back, always!